intuit/fuzzy-matcher/README.md

 element, and reduces the complexity which otherwise would be O(N^2)

 #### Reducing Complexity to O(N Log N)
-To reduce the complexity, the similarity match algorithm's chosen are assumed to have an equivalence property.
-Where if a name like "Stephen" matches with "Steven" with a score of 1.0, the reverse match is assumed, and the library does not explicitly runs those matches
+To reduce the complexity, the similarity match algorithms chosen are assumed to have an equivalence property.
+Where, if a name like "Stephen" matches with "Steven" with a score of 1.0, the reverse match is assumed, and the library does not explicitly run those matches

 #### Search Groups
 The library further reduces the complexity by not performing matches against the elements which have a very low